 We have the 10 Republican members of the Senate Energy Natural Resource Committee signing a letter calling on Joe Biden to withdraw the nominee to lead the Bureau of Land Management.

-We've been telling you about this woman, Tracy Stone Manning's involvement in eight 1989, this eco-terrorism incident, as well as her false and misleading statements to the committee about the incident.
+We've been telling you about this woman, Tracy Stone Manning,'s involvement in 1989, this eco-terrorism incident, as well as her false and misleading statements to the committee about the incident.

-And it would be it literally puts the lives of those that work in the lumber industry and timber industry, and those that cut down these trees, puts them in jeopardy.
+you know, old-growth forest trees, et cetera, and it would be, it literally puts the lives of those that work in the lumber industry and timber industry and those that cut down these trees puts them in jeopardy.

-Because if you're using a chainsaw and you hit the spike, or if you're in a uh uh a milling area and it hits a spike, uh, it causes severe injuries to the workers.
+Because if you're using a chainsaw and you hit the spike, or if you're in a milling area and it hits a spike, it causes severe injuries to the workers.

-And then we're gonna put this lady in the head of the Bureau of Land Management.
+And we're going to put this lady in the head of the Bureau of Land Management.

 This is madness.